What are the top Retail Cybersecurity challenges?

 • General Data Protection Regulation: GDPR, a European Union rule, which regulates data protection and privacy for all organizations that do business in the European Union and the European Economic Area.
 SASE-related topics include the definition of personal data, data encryption and cybersecurity risk; email marketing efforts; and customers’ rights to access and view their personal data.

-• California Consumer Privacy Act: The CCPA is a statute designed to improve the privacy rights and data security of consumers doing business with for-profit organizations operating in California.
+• California Consumer Privacy Act: The CCPA is a statute designed to improve the privacy rights and data security of consumers doing business with for-profit organisations operating in California.
 Consumers have the right to examine all the data a business collects about them.
 SASE-related data access topics include the definition of personal information, consumer right-to-know information and the types and frequency of data updates.

-• Payment Card Industry Data Security Standard: PCI DSS is a national standard written to help organizations secure and manage information provided in branded payment card transactions.
+• Payment Card Industry Data Security Standard: PCI DSS is a national standard written to help organisations secure and manage information provided in branded payment card transactions.
 PCI standards are required by credit card providers but administered by members of the U.S. payment card industry.
 PCI-related topics include personal data protection priorities, applicable types of card data, and developing a risk management program for stored PCI data.

 No single technology or approach can solve all retail cybersecurity challenges